Lynnes001/Webapplication-project/Phase 1 - Data Collection Module/Zhuohang_Li_Realtime_Python/README.md

-# Python Realtime Stock Data using alpha_vantage API
+# Stock Data collector using alpha_vantage API

 # Before you run:
   **PLEASE MAKE SURE YOU HAVE ALREADY INSTALLED 'pip' for Python!**